Corporate Legal

 19.1

-This Procedures Guide is not intended to discourage or prevent any member of the College Community from exercising any other legal rights pursuant to any law, including the filing of a complaint with the Manitoba Human Rights Commission.
+These Procedures are not intended to discourage or prevent any member of the College Community from exercising any other legal rights pursuant to any law, including the filing of a complaint with the Manitoba Human Rights Commission.

 RRC Polytech campuses are located on the lands of Anishinaabe, Ininiwak, Anishininew, Dakota, and Dené, and the National Homeland of the Red River Métis.